nautobot/nautobot-app-device-onboarding/docs/dev/extending.md

 Please see the dedicated FAQ for [device onboarding extensions](onboarding_extensions.md).

 !!! warn
-    This is the legacy onboarding extensions.
+    This is the original onboarding extensions.
 The next section covers how to extend the new framework.

 ## Extending SSoT jobs (Sync Devices, and Sync Network Data)